Entry Type

 Best in Show Award

-Thanks to the generous support of The Marsh Charitable Trust, the curator of the 2025 Summer Show, Polly Bielecka will be able to award a £1,000 prize for an artwork of her choice.
+Thanks to the generous support of The Marsh Charitable Trust, the curator of the 2025 Summer Show, Polly Bielecka was able to award a £1,000 prize for an artwork of her choice.

 Summer Show 2024